What are the policies for using Special Collections?

 Special Collections provides scans of materials when their condition and format permit.
 While we can make photocopies, they take the form of scans that can be emailed to the requestor.
 Material deemed by staff to be too fragile to be scanned will not be reproduced.
 We will not copy material that would violate copyright law (see copyright information below).

 Cell phone and digital cameras may be used to capture images of material for the convenience of the researcher.
-These images may not be published in any way without prior permission of Special Collections staff.
+These images may not be published in any way without prior permission from Special Collections staff.

 Consult our Digital Copies Request form (linked below) for available reproduction methods, file formats, and pricing.
 Staff will assist with completion of the form when reproductions are desired.